 In 2012, Leila and Katarina Salisbury lost a husband and father to a death by suicide.
 Living in Jackson, Mississippi at the time, they were incredibly fortunate to find the McClean Fletcher Center, an organization offering support and healing for grieving families.
 Several years later, Leila began volunteering with the center, and the idea for founding a similar place in her home state of Kentucky was born.

 After the additional tragic loss of her mother in 2018, Leila saw an even greater need as her now-teenaged daughter struggled with this new loss without available group supports in Kentucky.
-Surrounded by committed individuals who also understood that Kentucky’s grieving children deserved a safe and healing place, Leila launched initial operations for The Kentucky Center for Grieving Children and Families, Inc. in the fall of 2021.
+Surrounded by committed individuals who also understood that Kentucky’s grieving children deserved a safe and healing place, Leila launched program operations for The Kentucky Center for Grieving Children and Families, Inc. in the fall of 2021.
+Today, the KCGCF conducts school, community, and online-based peer support groups.
+It also engages actively in trainings, advocacy, and policy discussions in order to improve the experiences of grieving children all across Kentucky.

 We are thrilled to welcome Emily Johnson as the KCGCF’s new Clinical Program Manager!
 Emily says, “In 2015, I lost my father to cancer and began the grieving process.
 This experience allowed me the opportunity to realize that I had a growing passion to support others also experiencing the grieving process.
 From that point on, I knew that I wanted to be a grief-focused therapist.
 I began my studies at Auburn University and continued by completing a master's degree in couple and family therapy at the University of Kentucky.